chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

   notifies :start, "service[myservice]", :immediately end
 ```

-The same is true for pre-declarations of resources that subscribe to a before notification of later resources which must be moved to a post-declaration.

-We are unaware of either of these patterns being used in community cookbooks and we expect no impact to users, but this is included out of completeness.

 ### Out Of Order Execution

-Out-of-order execution means that compile-time statements positioned later in the custom resource must be executed before resources declared earlier in the file.
-Custom resources using out-of-order execution will break in unified mode.

-Out-of-order execution is theoretically possible, but rare.
-Custom resource authors generally write resources in the order that they are intended to execute.
+Unified mode  break custom resources that rely on the out-of-order execution of compile-time statements.
+Move any affected compile-time statements to the location in the code where they are intended to execute.

-Chef experienced zero cases of out-of-order execution breakage during the conversion of Chef Infra resources to unified mode.
-We did discover cases where the author of the resource intended code to be executed in order and was unaware that the Chef Infra Client executed it out of order.
-In these cases, enabling unified mode fixed errors instead of introducing bugs.
+Out-of-order execution is rare.
+At Chef, none of our custom resources broke during our conversion custom resources to unified mode.
+Instead, we discovered a few cases in which custom resource code was intended run in order, but Chef Infra Client executed it out of order.
+In these cases, unified mode fixed errors instead of introducing bugs.

-Breaking custom resources that rely on out-of-order execution by enabling unified mode is unlikely, but it theoretically possible.
-To avoid inadvertently breaking resources, we have introduced unified mode as positive declaration instead of as default.
-As always, we recommend recommend testing your changes.